jnields/febs/ReadMe.md

 ### External open source customers

 We will respond to github issues within a week for issues with FEBS core.
-Unfortunately, there are no guarantees for "good" support due to bandwidth.
+Unfortunately, there are no guarantees for "immediate" support due to bandwidth.
 However, we are happy to collaborate and work together on pull requests.
 You are very much welcome and encouraged to fork this project and see where it goes.

-Also, we'd love to hear from you if you think we are approaching the problem from the wrong direction or if there are better solutions out there that reduce code / effort duplication for a community of front-end developers or a series of projects using the same technologies.
+Also, we'd love to hear your ideas and feedback on different approaches or similar solutions in the community that you think could improve FEBS.

 ### Internal open source customers

 We fully support our internal customers.
-That means we will respond to slack messages and help troubleshoot issues, feature requests, etc.
+That means we will respond to Slack messages and help troubleshoot issues, feature requests, etc.

-Feel free to swing by or hit us up on slack or just file a bug here :)
+Feel free to swing by or hit us up on Slack or just file a bug here :)